ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/configuration.md

 `scheme`: HTTP scheme for the service endpoint.
 The default is *https*.

+`autoconfig`: If False, disable generation of the NGINX configuration for this host - it is assumed that some other automation will do it.

+`extra_nginx_config`: Additional NGINX directives that should be included (at the *server* level) in the generated configuration.

 #### HTTP (All domains)

 `horizontal_endpoints`: List of HTTP endpoints exported by the